mholling/nswtopo/sources/nsw/README.markdown

     - nsw/topographic
     - grid

-Along with topographic features, NSW and ACT cadastral lines, trig stations and borders of parks and reserves are also included.

 ## Holdings

 The `nsw/holdings` layer overlays property boundaries and the names of landowners.
 This information may be useful to rogainers when planning a course.
 (No information is available for the ACT.)